 Therefore, this type of work gives you plenty of space for creativity.
 And, most importantly, there is no wrong answer!
 No matter what topic you choose, your task is to reflect on it offering your own opinion.
 And since it is your opinion, you can’t get it wrong.

-A college reflection paper can be written on a variety of topics.
+A large number of research paper writers believe, that a college reflection paper can be written on a variety of topics.
 You can choose to share your opinion on a book or movie, or opt for a broader topic to reflect on - it is only up to you.

 Although all reflective papers have pretty much the same structure, there are several types of such work.
 Each particular type requires you to take a different approach and use a slightly different tone of voice to convey your thoughts correctly.
 Later in this article, we are going to look closer at each type of reflective writing.